Social security in India: National Food Security Safety Net

-It is one of the most comprehensive food security program and the most expensive social benefit program in the world amongst all developing countries.
+The National Food Security Safety Net is one of the most comprehensive food security program and the most expensive social benefit program in the world amongst all developing countries.
 It aims to provide subsidized food grains to approximately two thirds of the country's 1.2 billion people.
 It was signed into law on 12 September 2013, retroactive to 5 July 2013.

 The National Food Security Act, 2013 (NFSA 2013) converts into legal entitlements for existing food security programmes of the Government of India.
 It includes the Midday Meal Scheme, Integrated Child Development Services scheme and the Public Distribution System.
 Further, the NFSA 2013 recognizes maternity entitlements.
 The Midday Meal Scheme and the Integrated Child Development Services Scheme are universal in nature whereas the PDS will reach about two-thirds of the population (75% in rural areas and 50% in urban areas).

 Under the provisions of the bill, beneficiaries of the Public Distribution System (or, PDS) are entitled to 5 kg per person per month of cereals at the following prices: